russell-n/oldape/_sources/readme.txt

 ==========

 The `APE` is an attempt at a swiss-army knife style of test-runner, which uses a configuration file (`ini <http://en.wikipedia.org/wiki/INI_file>`_) to declare both the parts of the test to be executed and the parameters those parts need.
 Additionally, it accepts a `glob <http://en.wikipedia.org/wiki/Glob_(programming)>`_ so that separate configurations can be executed in lexicographic order.
+The written documentation is on `GitHub <https://rsnakamura.github.io/oldape/>`_.

 Installation
 ------------